 As you make progress on the project you will begin accumulating more and more time tracking data.
-Intervals is able to compare this time tracking data against your original estimate, in real time.
+Intervals project planning software is able to compare this time tracking data against your original estimate, in real time.
 Quickly find out if you have gone over the budgeted hours for meetings, web design, web development, or the project as a whole.

 In this example, we can see that our budget is only at half, but we’ve already gone over our hourly estimate for engineering hours.
 Perhaps the project was front-loaded with engineering, or perhaps the requirements changed.
 We are still safely within our budget.
 At this point we can decide if we should pull hours over from other buckets, or if we need to dial back on our engineering hours.
 The data won’t tell us what to do, but it gives us the information we need to make that decision ourselves.